 Coursework and homework deadlines should be met.
 If you have any concerns you should liaise with your subject teacher or Sixth Form staff.
 If you are struggling to meet deadlines, we will help you to manage your time more effectively.
 Seek help as soon as you feel you need it, staff are here to support you.

-If your teacher is absent, you must register with Mrs Rainbow at the Sixth Form Office.
+If your teacher is absent, you must register at the Sixth Form Office.
 You will be set work and expected to complete it during the lesson time.
-You should liaise with Mrs Rainbow if you are unclear about what to do.
+You should liaise with your teacher if you are unclear about what to do.

 In Year 12, you will have 6 study periods timetabled per week and can expect to spend this time working on each of your subjects.
 In Year 13, you can expect this to increase to 7 hours.